Juvenile offender: prosecution as of September 30, 2021

 However, this type of procedure is subject to the conditions cumulative following:

-• The minor has already been subjected to an educational measure, a conviction or a sentence of less than one or has been prosecuted for refusing to submit to screening and fingerprinting
+- A report of less than 1 year has been drawn up in previous proceedings (e.g. in the context of an educational measure, a conviction or a sentence of less than 1 year or the minor has been prosecuted for refusing to submit to fingerprinting and checking operations).

-The hearing before the court shall take place no earlier than 10 days after the public prosecutor has referred the matter to the court.
+The hearing before the court shall take place no earlier than 10 days after the public prosecutor has brought the case before the court (which implies that the minor and his legal representatives have been summoned at least 10 days before the date of the hearing).

 If the minor has been brought before the juvenile judge for educational or judicial review, the hearing shall take place at the latest 3 months after the matter has been referred to the court.